"Dost thou love life? Then do not squander time, for that is the stuff life is made of."

 We'd probably agree that purchasing things we really don't need -- in order to impress people we really don't like -- is an incredibly ridiculous waste of money!
 So, even though buying $10,000 worth of stock in companies like Dell

 In other words, money can give us the luxury to scale Maslow's great mountain of needs.
-It will give us the peace of mind that enables us to make mistakes, slip, cliffhang, and even fall ... yet have more than enough time to recover and still make it to the top where we can find our calling, our "dharma," our life's purpose.
+It can give us the peace of mind that enables us to make mistakes, slip, cliffhang, and even fall ... yet have more than enough time to recover and still make it to the top, where we can find our calling, our "dharma," our life's purpose.
 Of course, this is a luxury that few are lucky enough to afford.

 But that's reality, right?
 Maybe so.
-But with some financial education, focus, and a whole lot of discipline, just a few wonderful investments can give anyone's reality a major makeover!
+Still, with some financial education, focus, and a whole lot of discipline, just a few wonderful investments can give anyone's reality a major makeover!
 In the words of Albert Einstein, "Reality is merely an illusion, albeit a very persistent one."

 Empires of time

 Most investors have dreams of becoming great tycoons, putting together corporate empires like Warren Buffett or Eddie Lampert -- or like Carl Icahn, with his investments in Yahoo!